What to do when someone dies and leaves a will

-Once you’ve probate, you’ve the authority to contact the organisations that are holding the deceased’s assets, such as the bank or private pension provider.
+Once you have probate, you have the authority to contact the organisations that are holding the deceased’s assets, such as the bank or private pension provider.

 They’ll ask for a copy of the probate or confirmation letter before they’ll release the assets.

-If the assets are in the form of property or shares, you may need to sell this in order to pay off the debts and taxes.
+If the assets are in the form of property or shares, you might need to sell this in order to pay off the debts and taxes.

-- You may want to consider doing this yourself, if the amount of shares is small.
-Find out more about how to sell shares.
+You might want to consider doing this yourself, if the amount of shares is small.

 Distribute the estate